Apollo 11 Space Capsule Is Going On Another Mission

 It's the first time the space capsule, called Columbia, will have left the museum since it opened to the public in 1976.

-The traveling exhibit also will include objects such the helmet and gloves that Aldrin wore during his moonwalk, a "rock box" that the astronauts used to bring back some of the first samples ever from a heavenly body, and the watch that Collins wore during his lonely time orbiting the moon while Aldrin and Armstrong explored the lunar surface.
+The traveling exhibit also will include objects such as the helmet and gloves that Aldrin wore during his moonwalk, a "rock box" that the astronauts used to bring back some of the first samples ever from a heavenly body and the watch that Collins wore during his lonely time orbiting the moon while Aldrin and Armstrong explored the lunar surface.

 "This is the spacecraft that brought the three astronauts home from the first landing on the moon, so it's one of the Smithsonian's most important artifacts," says Michael Neufeld, a senior curator at the museum.